 A general tendency for the whole country is the further reduction of the number of landfills in operation.
 As well, waste management operators are increasingly interested in moving toward waste incineration.
-As only large-scale waste incineration plants are feasible, these developments will increase transportation distances.
+As only large-scale waste incineration plants are feasible, these developments will likely further is decreasing even further and there is need to increase transportation distances.
 Notwithstanding, the tendency is likely to be the further centralization of waste treatment stations and will increase the need to establish new transfer stations.
 It is to be hoped that, in the case of bio-waste local utilization possibilities will be explored, such as co-digestion with wastewater sludge and biodegradable industrial wastes.